 ⇒ PLEASE observe school bus stops.
-Getting behind one of those "Yellow Dogs" ⇒ certainly can delay you when you are trying to get to work or school, but please be cautious when passing the bus.
+Getting behind a school bus can certainly be a delay when trying to get to work or school, but please be cautious when passing the bus.

 ⇒ PLEASE observe the bus closely when the red lights are on and students are boarding or exiting.